a1v0/dft-contacts/README.md

 Django application created for a job application.
 The original brief is at the bottom of this README.

+This app was created using Python 3 and the instructions give Linux commands.
+However, the repo ought to run on Windows, too.

+## Setup

+Clone the repo locally.

+Create a virtual environment using the command `py -m venv venv`.
+Then open your virtual environment.

+Install any packages using `pip install`. _**[ENSURE THAT THE FILE CONTAINING ALL PACKAGE INFO IS IN THE REPO AND UP TO DATE.
+USE `pip freeze`]**_

 ## Brief

 Develop a simple Contacts web application that stores information such as name, address, and telephone numbers for contacts.
 Users should be able to see a list of contacts, as well as be able to perform CRUD activity for contacts.